Our regular opening times are Monday – Friday: 9am – 5.30pm and Saturday: 9.30am – 12pm. Please note that we are closed on Bank Holidays.

 Absolutely!
 Viewing the sale prior to the auction is essential – it allows you to take a good look at the lots on offer and take into account aspects such as condition when you're preparing your bids.
 Our staff are always available to offer advice on any lots you're interested in.

-Registered users of our website can request condition reports through our website.
+For our Fine Art sales, registered users of our website can request condition reports through our website.
 Please note that we will not be able to provide condition reports on the morning of the sale itself, so please get your requests in early.

 For our Fine Art Sales, viewing is typically on the days preceeding the sale as follows: